ColmBhandal/PhD-Formalilsing-Comhordu/README.md

 ### Other Modules

 There are a number of other modules for defining other components of the language and proving results.
-These can be explored through the documentation comments inline in the files themselves.
+These can be explored through the documentation comments inline in the files themselves or the CoqDoc - see CoqDoc section for more.

 ## CoqDoc